SCENEREPLICA: Benchmarking Real-World Robot Manipulation by Creating Replicable Scenes: The SceneReplica Benchmark

-\textbf{Determining the Reachable Space of a Robot.} When placing these objects on a table for manipulation, we need to place them within the reach of the robot.
+\textbf{Determining the Reachable Space of a Robot.} When placing these objects on a table, we need to place them within the reach of the robot to avoid motion planning failures.
 We employ a simple algorithm as depicted in Fig.~\ref{fig:reach} to compute the reachable regions of a tabletop.
-In Step I, the robot model is loaded in Gazebo and maneuvered to the stow position.
+In Step I, the robot model is loaded in Gazebo with its arm stowed.
 Next, a table of dimension $1m$ x $1m$ x $0.745m$ is placed at an offset of $(0.8,0,0)$ with respect to the robot model, where the $x$-axis is the forward direction of the robot.
 In Step II, the surface of the table is partitioned into grids $16\times 16$ and a block of size $3cm \times 3cm$ is placed in the center of each cell of the grid.
-In Step III, we determine whether there is a feasible motion plan for the stand-off pose $S_{di}$ for each cube \textit{i}.
-Blocks that do not have a feasible plan will be removed from the scene.
-Steps II - III are run for 20 iterations.
-Finally, the remaining blocks after the iterative process indicate discretized reachable locations for the robot.
-These locations will be used to place YCB objects to create scenes.
+In Step III, we determine whether there is a feasible motion plan for the stand-off pose to each cube.
+Blocks that do not have a feasible plan will be removed from the scene and earlier steps are repeated.
+The blocks surviving the removal denote reachable locations which are then used to spawn objects for scene creation.

 \textbf{Scene Generation.} Using the stable poses of the 16 YCB objects, we can generate random scenes in Gazebo by placing them in the reachable locations of the Fetch robot.
-We limit the maximum number of objects in a scene to be five and sequentially add objects to the scene one by one.
+We limit the maximum number of objects in a scene to five and sequentially add objects to the scene one by one.
 Initially, an object is placed randomly on the table.
 When adding the next object, we randomly sample a nearby reachable location with an existing object that is collision-free between these objects.
 Stable poses of objects are also randomly sampled during placement.
 This process repeats until five objects are added to the scene.
-By sampling nearby reachable locations, we tend to generate cluttered scenes where objects occlude each other.
-In total, we have generated 164 scenes as candidates for scene selection as described below.
+By sampling nearby reachable locations, we tend to generate cluttered scenes where objects occlude each other, thereby creating a strong benchmark.